 What Can a Heart CT Scan Reveal?

 A heart CT scan shows detailed images of your arteries, aorta, heart and valves, so that healthcare professionals can measure your heart health without an invasive or lengthy procedure.
-The scan specifically looks for problems like calcium and cholesterol buildup, blockages and inflammation.

 After your heart CT scan in our low-dose Siemens CT scanner, you will receive your coronary calcium score.
 This is the measurement of how much calcium buildup is detected in your arteries, also known as plaque.
 Once the plaque hardens or calcifies, it can significantly restrict the blood flow through your body and result in blood clots or a heart attack.
 For this reason, your coronary calcium score is a good indication of how healthy your cardiovascular system is and your risk level for a heart attack.